victorzs78/victorzs78.github.io/index.md

 #### Project 3: Databases

-This database project has a Python TKinter GUI that uses SQLite to communicate with a database.
-Therefore, displaying my knowledge of collecting and interpreting data.
+This project is a Text Based Game.
 <center>
   <a href="https://github.com/victorzs78/victorzs78.github.io/new/main">
   </a>